-This is a post from a current ISB student on his experience at ISB.
+This is a post from a current ISB student on life at ISB.
 In case you are looking for outstanding ISB application help or admissions consulting services, please check out our offering by clicking here or contact us using the contact form on the sidebar to the right.

 In an earlier post, Akshay Gupta had written about his journey to ISB – his dream school.
 In this post, he writes about life at ISB (Mohali campus).